 5. Kiwi Burger

-You’ll either think it’s weird or it’s genius!
+You’ll either think it’s weird or it’s genius, but it sure is New Zealand cuisine!
 What makes a “Kiwi burger” Kiwi is the fact it has beetroot and a fried egg along with your standard burger patties and whatever else between two burger buns.
 Don’t knock it until you try it!

 Don’t worry, you won’t find it difficult to find a Kiwi burger in New Zealand.

-Find out more about this Jaffa Race in5 Winter Festivals in New Zealand.
+Find out more about this Jaffa Race in the 5 Winter Festivals in New Zealand.

 Ask an Australian and they will swear that Oz invented the pavlova.
-Ask a Kiwi and they will tell you different.
+Ask a Kiwi and they will tell you differently.
 Either way, pavlova is a much-loved dessert in New Zealand made with meringue, whipped cream and fruit.
+Forget all New Zealand dishes, this dessert is a must-try!
 Try making some yourself for Christmas in New Zealand!
-We have the recipe in our5 Traditional New Zealand Recipes.
+We have the recipe in our 5 Traditional New Zealand Recipes.

 We’ll sneak a beverage on this list just because it’s very proudly Kiwi.
 L&P stands for “Lemon & Paeroa” named after the North Island town it was invented in.
 It is as common as any soft drink in New Zealand, tasting a bit more lemony and sweet than Sprite.

 You can pick up L&P from any supermarket, dairy or fast food joint, but nothing matches the full experience of posing in front of the giant L&P bottle in Paeroa, Waikato.